trylks/trylks/linux/install.md

     1. Do `bootrec /FixBoot`, this probably wasn't necessary, but better be safe
     1. Then, since you are here, save the current boot just in case: `ren BCD BCD.old`
     1. And make the new one: `bcdboot C:\Windows`
-1. You need to defrag the HDD, this was not necessary back when it was a SSD, and now it is messy...
-   You can do it now (from Linux) or later (from Windows), I will remind you later anyway.
-   Doing it from Linux is "[not recommended](https://bbs.archlinux.org/viewtopic.php?id=125529)".
-   Since we are going to fix the boot soon, there should be no problem, but run this at your own risk, or don't.
-   To defrag it directly from your Live-USB, do something like: `fsck -t ntfs --kerneldefrag /dev/sdX`.
-   If that does not work, maybe that was for the better.
-1. You can safely delete the files at `C:\Windows\Temp`, do it while on Linux, they are not being used by any process.
 1. Now you should be able to boot Windows again, but we are not done yet,
     1. First, Windows has to recognise the HDD it is installed into as an HDD, open `cmd` as an admin and run `winsat formal`.
     1. If it is still recognised as a SSD and you cannot optimise it, run `winsat diskformal`.